Videos, Social and App Store Images // IMVU

-The growth team was interested in winning keywords around ‘multiverse’ and ‘metaverse,’ and I was happy to write/cast/direct a story that showed off IMVU’s infinite variety, from exotic travel to fantasy and science fictional worlds.
+The growth team was interested in winning keywords around ‘multiverse’ and ‘metaverse,’ and I was happy to write/cast/direct a story that showed off IMVU’s infinite variety, from exotic travel to fantasy and science-fictional worlds.

 IMVU during quarantine

-In the early days of quarantine, I wrote a video aimed to show how IMVU could be a real diversion in a virtual space.
+In the early days of quarantine, I wrote a video aimed to show how IMVU could be a fun, social diversion in a virtual space.
 This involved finding affordable stock videos to humanize the friends and creating avatars that matched.
 It was also fun to reference the trend popular among long-term users of showing pictures of their avatars from years back and the #Glowup to current versions.

 Black community on IMVU

-One heartening truth about IMVU is that many who feel marginalized or not-seen in real life find mutually supportive community on the platform.
+One heartening truth about IMVU is that many who feel marginalized or not-seen in real life find a mutually supportive community on the platform.
 I wanted to showcase and celebrate the Black community who I saw supporting one another every day on Instagram and the product’s feed.
-I liked being able to cast a video that represented that Black community (on IMVU and in the world) is not a monolith: glamorous, tattooed urban and Afrofuturist self-presentations are all celebrated here.
+I liked being able to cast a video that represented that the Black community (on IMVU and in the real world) is not a monolith: glamorous, tattooed urban and Afrofuturist self-presentations are all celebrated here.

 IMVU Creator program

 The IMVU Creator Program allows its users to mesh or texture 3D virtual items and sell them, not just platform Credits but real money.
 For this long-form introduction to join the program, I used three “social proof” mini-interviews with successful creators, interspersed into a three-part exciting pitch with extended visual metaphor.